evangoad/evangoad.github.io/resume/index.md

 - Working with Rails, PostgreSQL, and React to deliver new features in a rich project management application
 - Assisted in introducing the first client side framework for the company
-- On call via pagerduty, as well as occasional information provided for support
+- On call via pagerduty, as well as coordinating with the support tema on issues
 - Assisted with devops via ansible

 ## Software Engineer at Procore Technologies